In this article, we share four website tips that'll help you improve your guest experience and increase party revenue.

 Christina and her husband recently decided to sell their home and move a little closer to work and to her parents.

-Once they finally get settled, Betsy is living in an ordinary (and super busy) world when one day, she looks at the calendar and sees that her son’s birthday is just three weeks away.
+Once they finally get settled, Christina is living in an ordinary (and super busy) world when one day, she looks at the calendar and sees that her son’s birthday is just three weeks away.
 She realizes it’s time to get to planning and sets off to find the right place to host a party.

 But because she isn’t familiar with the new town, there’s resistance in her mind when she thinks about all the time and effort needed to throw a great birthday party for him.